d-fine/Dataland/dataland-automated-qa-service/README.md

 # Auto Formatting (for Linter)

 - running `ruff check --preview src` from /dataland-automated-qa-service will show you the linting messages
-- Currently, you can run `ruff format --preview dataland-automated-qa-service/src` from /dataland-automated-qa-service to automatically fix some formatting issues and make the python linter happier
+- Currently, you can run `ruff format --preview dataland-automated-qa-service/src` from the root project to automatically fix some formatting issues and make the python linter happier